top of page

 Monument Rock.
 There is nothing in this book to tie the action to any historical date, but, given the relationships among the characters, it clearly must occur in the interval between The Rider of Lost Creek and Kilkenny.

 The Mountain Valley War.
-As with Monument Rock, the action must take place between The Rider of Lost Creek and Kilkenny, although in fact there is no way that could actually work, as discussed in my essay on the book.
+As with Monument Rock, the action takes place between The Rider of Lost Creek and Kilkenny.

 Kilkenny.
 Two or three years after the action in The Rider of Lost Creek, Kilkenny settles down for good with the love of his life, Nita Riordan, in southeastern Utah.